 The Port Bonython green hub assumes 2.3-6.5 GW renewable energy development to feed electrolyzers of 1.2-2.5 GW; and Cape Hardy/Port Spencer green hub assumes 1.1-61 GW of generation to feed 0.6-2.6 GW of electrolyzer capacity — at 75% of electrolyzer utilization to allow for intermittent supply.

-Though the current potential capacity of grid is limited, Port Adelaide green hydrogen hub would outset its renewable hydrogen economy, utilizing its existing renewable infrastructure along with the energy acquired via power purchase agreement.
+Though the current potential capacity of the grid is limited, Port Adelaide green hydrogen hub would outset its renewable hydrogen economy.
+Port Adelaide is utilizing its existing renewable infrastructure along with the energy acquired via power purchase agreement.

-With the decarbonization of industrial processes and transport fleets, the global demand for hydrogen is expected to increase more.
+The global demand for hydrogen will increase when the decarbonization imposed on industrial processes and transport fleets.
 Analysts forecast that the global demand for hydrogen would increase eight folds by 2050.
 South Australian Government has seen to it that there are support systems that can assist this industry to overcome potential development barriers and to lead Australia to the burgeoning industry of hydrogen production and export.

 South Australia has a plan to integrate Hydrogen Action Plan with its Electric Vehicle Action Plan.
-The government is of the view that hydrogen can be used to fuel cell vehicles instead of batteries, and plans to include the infrastructure to support refueling of a substantial fuel-celled fleet.
+The Government also plans to include the infrastructure to support the refueling of a substantial fuel-celled fleet.

 Van Holst Pellekan said “This new Prospectus and modeling tool cements our credentials as a world-class place to do business and a leading renewable hydrogen producer and supplier to the world.”

-South Australia targets its first export of hydrogen by 2030, and that would be the state’s first move towards a multi-billion export opportunity.
+South Australia targets its first export of hydrogen by 2030.
+Certainly, this would be the state’s first move towards a multi-billion export opportunity.
 “Producing a clean-burning gas like renewable hydrogen supports Energy Networks Australia’s plan to advance gas networks towards net-zero emissions by 2050.”
 Hydrogen Park of SA strengthens the state’s status as a leader in renewable technology and a first mover in hydrogen production.